hbowie/practopian-v3/commonplace-book/The Toxic Mix of Religion and Tribalism.md

 Title:  The Toxic Mix of Religion and Tribalism

+Tags:   cultural evolution, religion, science

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: E. O. Wilson

 Date:   November 2, 2005

-Tags: cultural evolution, religion, science

 Work Title: New Scientist

-Work Pages:

 Date Added: 2010-10-26 19:52:23 -0700

 Body:

 The toxic mix of religion and tribalism has become so dangerous as to justify taking seriously the alternative view, that humanism based on science is the effective antidote, the light and the way at last placed before us.